goochjj/elixir-vuejs/readme.md

 You will find a `package.json` and a `Gulpfile.js` in the root of this template.
 You can install ColdBox elixir by typing

+**NOTE:** Please ensure you have npm 3 or newer - 3.10.10 is known to work.
+2.15 is known to fail.

 ```
 npm install
 ```